ansible-collections/amazon.aws/README.md

 # Amazon AWS Collection
 The Ansible Amazon AWS collection includes a variety of Ansible content to help automate the management of AWS services.
 This collection is maintained by the Ansible cloud team.

+## Description

+The primary purpose of this collection is to simplify and streamline the management of AWS resources through automation.
+By leveraging this collection, organizations can reduce manual intervention, minimize errors, and ensure consistent and repeatable deployments.
+This leads to increased efficiency, faster deployments, and a more agile IT infrastructure.

 AWS related modules and plugins supported by the Ansible community are in the [community.aws](https://github.com/ansible-collections/community.aws/) collection.

+Being Red Hat Ansible Certified Content, this collection is eligible for support through the [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible).

 ## Ansible version compatibility